-Police also found LaQuanta’s name being used to rent an apartment in Stone Mountain Georgia the same area where she had graduated high school.
+Police also found LaQuanta’s name being used to rent an apartment in Stone Mountain, Georgia—the same area where she had graduated from high school.
 Pam visited the apartment and asked a resident who had been there for 2 years about her daughter.
-She showed the man a picture of LaQuanta and he claimed she lived down the hall from him for a short time and had asked to use his phone after an argument.
+She showed the man a picture of LaQuanta, and he claimed she lived down the hall from him for a short time and had asked to use his phone after an argument.
 He also claimed she moved out just days before Pam arrived.
 It’s unclear if the police looked any further into the person who rented the apartment.

 Her mother was understandably depressed and had gone through a period when she wouldn’t answer the phone unless it was someone with information on her daughter.